Family Empowerment Program Engagement Coordinator

 Essential duties and responsibilities include the following.
 Other duties may be assigned.

-• Actively makes seeks out and meets with other local community resources partners that could informally collaborate with the FEP to provide additional services and supports to those in FEP.
+- Actively seeks out and meets with other local community resources partners that could informally collaborate with the FEP to provide additional services and supports to those in FEP.

-• Collaborates with the care team to ensure that any children in the FEP who are nearing the age of “phasing out” of their early childhood learning center are connected and linked to the engagement coordinator at the FRC.
+- Collaborates with the care team to ensure that any children in the FEP who are nearing the age of “phasing out” of their early childhood learning center are connected and linked to the engagement coordinator at the FRC.
 Initiates contact with the family and the family’s current coach to ensure a warm handoff occurs prior to the family finishing their time at the early learning center.
-Follows up with the family and begins to engage the family at the FRC and/or FSC.
+Follows up with the family and begins to engage the family at the FRC.

 Family Focused Event Planning: